+General Examination Committee

+Forum Program Committee

+Constitution Committee

+Nominating Committee

+Appeals Committee

-General Examination Committee Forum Program Committee Constitution Committee Nominating Committee Appeals Committee Specialty Residency Training Committees Specialty Examination Committees
+Specialty Residency Training Committees

+Specialty Examination Committees

 The Chair of the Board of Regents may appoint committees to assist in the administration of College affairs as needed.
 All of the specialties under the ACVIM umbrella operate under the Constitution and Bylaws of the central organization.
-However, each specialty has its own Constitution and Bylaws that conform with the ACVIM policies and has officers and committees that are responsible for managing the specialties' day-to-day affairs.
+However, each specialty has its own Bylaws that conform to the ACVIM policies and has officers and committees that are responsible for managing the specialties' day-to-day affairs.
 The Board of Regents recognizes that each of the specialties is unique and therefore allows latitude in how the various groups conduct their affairs.

-The information included in this brochure is a summary of the policies and procedures that govern the College.
-Specific information not covered in the brochure is available from the ACVIM office:
+The information included in this General Information Guide (GIG) is a summary of the policies and procedures that govern the College.
+Specific information not covered in the GIG is available from the ACVIM office:

-American College of Veterinary Internal Medicine 1997 Wadsworth Blvd., Suite A Lakewood, CO 80215-3327 Phone: (800) 245-9081 (in USA and Canada) (303) 231-9933 FAX: (303)-231-0880 Website: www.ACVIM.org E-mail: ACVIM@ACVIM.org
+American College of Veterinary Internal Medicine 1997 Wadsworth Blvd., Suite A Lakewood, CO 80214-5293

+Phone: (800) 245-9081 (toll free in USA and Canada)

+FAX: (303)-231-0880 Website: www.ACVIM.org E-mail: ACVIM@ACVIM.org